 Conway & Oden

-The trail continues through the small community of Conway and onto the Michigan Fisheries Visitor Center where there is parking and bathrooms.
+The trail continues through the small community of Conway and onto the Michigan Fisheries Visitor Center where parking and bathrooms are available.
 The Center is a great destination with interesting interpretive displays, hiking trails and the Oden Fish Hatchery.

 Back on the trail and you go through Oden before the trail curves off of the railroad alignment, across a boardwalk and along US-31.
 At Powers Road the trail ends and a shared road route is posted along Milton Road (.5 miles) into downtown Alanson.
-Bathrooms and parking are available next to the Township Hall (bathrooms are around back near the playground).
+Bathrooms and parking are available next to the Township Hall on the east side of US 31 (bathrooms are around back near the playground).

 Pellston to Levering